-The South African volleyed in a delightful effort on 51 minutes which proved to be enough for the visitors to secure their first league win at Charlton since 1989.
+The South African volleyed in a delightful effort on 51 minutes which proved to be enough for the visitors to secure their first league win as the visitors to a Charlton home match since 1989.

 Dougie Freedman made one change to the side picked up their first win of the season against Sheffield Wednesday, with Dikgacoi replacing Andre Moritz in central midfield.

 Backed by a passionate following of 3,000 fans in the away end, Palace started brightly and had the first chance of the game after just six minutes when Owen Garvan played in Wilfried Zaha, and his cut-back was fired narrowly over the bar by Dikgacoi.

 They came closer to taking the lead five minutes later when Zaha again caused problems down the right, and after Glenn Murray's goalbound effort hit Ben Hamer in the Addicks' goal, Garvan saw his effort cleared off the line by Leon Cort.

 Being a derby game there were always going to be a few meaty challenges going in, and Charlton's Dale Stephens was the first to find himself in the book on 22 minutes for a foul on Dikgacoi.
 The stoppage allowed Chris Powell to make an early change when former Eagles defender Rhoys Wiggins injured himself trying to contain the sparkling Zaha, and was replaced by Lawrie Wilson.

 Palace continued to put pressure on their opponents, and Yannick Bolasie was next to try his luck after cutting inside but blazed his shot well over the bar.